DavidMarquezF/IOTGreenHeating/README.md

 # IOTGreenHeating
 IOT system that based on the current green energy production and temperature controls the heating system accordingly.
+The documentation of this project can be found [here](https://docs.google.com/document/d/17gStytAsK--wiyyjuZHbbfm60SY5j2aJcIG8j6UO04s/edit?usp=sharing).

 # Features